-Go Full Boiler and own all five of these brilliant, highly collectible collections for only £35; add to, or start, your own 'Boiler House shelf' and sample yet more of some of the best poetry in English right now...
+Go Full Boiler and collect any five of these brilliant books for only £35; add to, start, or complete your own 'Boiler House Press shelf' and sample yet more of some of the best poetry in English right now...

 RABBIT by Sophie Robinson

 The long-awaited third collection from one of the UK’s finest, most virtuosic of modern lyric poets.
 These poems take the reader on surprising journeys of healing, hard-won amid personal and social vicissitudes – including triumph over addiction, and alcoholism – and open spaces in which to share in emotional, quasi-spiritual transcendence despite.
 Who could ask for more?
-“Sophie Robinson is one of my absolute favourites, her lines returning to me, visceral, unsettling, exacting, and stunning!
-If you read one book of poems this year, let it be this!”
-Says CA Conrad.
 PBS Wild Card Choice for Winter, 2018.

 OF SIRENS, BODY & FAULTLINES by Nat Raha